 It may also be considered after six months in mild CFS, or 3-4 months in moderate CFS, depending on symptoms and comorbidity.

-The prognosis and clinical course of the disorder varies considerably.
-Some patients recover to the extent that they are able to continue virtually normal activities, with periodic chronic fatigue syndrome (CFS) symptoms (approximately 50%).
-Lower recovery rates and higher relapse rates are associated with those that have had CFS for many years.
+- The prognosis and clinical course of the disorder varies considerably.
+Some patients recover to the extent that they are able to continue virtually normal activities, with periodic CFS symptoms.

 Further reading & references

 - Tiredness/fatigue in adults; NICE CKS, October 2009